rslint/rslint/README.md

 - No need for a configuration file
 - Completely error tolerant and fast parser
 - Lossless tree used for stylistic linting
+- TOML config (json will be allowed too), (TOML implemented, json not yet)

 ## Planned

 - Global config
-- TOML config (json will be allowed too)
 - SSR-like templates for node matching and autofix
 - Autofix without requiring reruns of all rules
 - WASM builds